Jouddeken/graduation-project/docs/design-brief/index.md

 <br/>5.2. <span style="text-decoration: line-through;">Why does the participant want to know this information?</span>

 **edit:**<br />
-I decided to drop the last question because the information was not necessary anymore for the feature I was going to make after changing the design challenge.
+I decided to drop question 5 because the information was not necessary anymore for the feature I was going to make after changing the design challenge.
 At the start of the project the idea was to make a separate application for facilitators as well, where they can see the design sprint agenda.
 This was too much work in the time I had.

 ##### Design
 1. What is the preferred way of creating a new sprint on a mobile application?
 <br/>1.1.
 What are best practices around requesting values from a user in a mobile application?
 <br/>1.2.
 What information is needed to create a sprint and how do you visually request this from the user?
 2. What are the best practices around agendas and events for mobile applications?
-<br/>2.1.
-How do you display an agenda clearly in a mobile application?
 <br/>2.2.
 How do you give the user the ability to edit an existing agenda?
+<br/>2.2.
+How do you give the user the ability to edit an existing event?
 3. <span style="text-decoration: line-through;">How does the participant view differ from the facilitator view?</span>
 <br/>3.1. <span style="text-decoration: line-through;">How do you give a participant access to a facilitators design sprint?</span>
 <br/>3.2. <span style="text-decoration: line-through;">What are best practices around requesting access in a mobile application?</span>

 **edit:**<br />
-I decided to drop the last question because the information was not necessary anymore for the feature I was going to make after changing the design challenge.
+I decided to drop question 3 because the information was not necessary anymore for the feature I was going to make after changing the design challenge.
 At the start of the project the idea was to make a separate application for facilitators as well, where they can see the design sprint agenda.
 This was too much work in the time I had.

 ##### Technical
 1. What are the restrictions of React Native?